weinoose/FormulaPython/README.md

 * Current — v2.0 — Developer is working on 1st major update based on improved track positions for vehicles during the race.
 * Current — v2.1 — Developer is working on 2nd minor update based on lap time priority when same lap times occur by different drivers in sessions.
 * Current — v2.2 — Developer is working on 3rd minor update based on adding artificial safety car features into the game.
 For now, there is only the traditional safety car feature is currently active.
-* Current — v2.3 — Developer is working on 4th minor update based on adding changeable weather conditions in each session.
-For now, if the track is wet, track stays wet until the race finishes.
-We are planning to add major meteorology update soon.